 Fire safety tips you shouldn’t be without!

-I mentioned earlier how California’s wildfires have sprung up so much earlier in the season; even the Prosper blog has made mention of this phenomenon.
+Besides earthquakes, California is known to be vulnerable to wildfires.
 Where I live, we have an imposing “Fire Danger” meter posted at a street corner and right now, it’s registering the highest warning possible “Extreme Fire Danger”.
-Not that this is a surprise (we see this every year, here in the suburbs of Silicon Valley, California), but I haven’t really noticed this indicator at this level so early in the summer.
+Not that this is a surprise (we see this every year, here in the suburbs of Silicon Valley, California), but there are times when this indicator registers at this level quite a bit earlier than expected.

 Normally, it measures “Mild” or “Moderate” for risk.
 Oddly, even when the weather is fairly cool, foggy or even on the chilly side, I don’t see changes to that meter reading.
 We’ve got so much dry foliage around here that it probably makes no difference what the weather does anymore.
 That thing makes me nervous every time I pass it as it reminds me of the fact that I live in a tinderbox.
 So why do we live here?
 Because we take our chances anyway, with a decent school district and a nice way of life in general as I’m sure many folks say about where they reside, regardless of whatever risks their locations pose.